-- 9 If the share capital increases as a result of a conditional capital increase pursuant to Article 6 of these Articles of Association, the upper and lower limits of the capital band shall increase in an amount corresponding to such increase in the share capital. - 10 In the event of an issue of new Shares, the subscription and acquisition of the new Shares and any subsequent transfer of the Shares shall be subject to the limitations pursuant to Article 7 and Article 9 of these Articles of Association.

-(1) If both Agenda Items 5 and 14B are approved, (i) this number will be increased to reflect the aggregate authorization from these agenda items, and (ii) the proposed limitations to Article 5 of the Articles of Association on the use of capital authorized under Agenda Item 14B would also be incorporated into Article 5, resulting in a general authorization to issue [] shares as described in Agenda Item 5 and a limited authorization to issue [] shares as described in Agenda Item 14B.
+- [6][9] If the share capital increases as a result of a conditional capital increase pursuant to Article 6 of these Articles of Association, the upper and lower limits of the capital band shall increase in an amount corresponding to such increase in the share capital. - [7][10] In the event of an issue of new Shares, the subscription and acquisition of the new Shares and any subsequent transfer of the Shares shall be subject to the limitations pursuant to Article 7 and Article 9 of these Articles of Association. - (1) If both Agenda Items 5 and 14B are approved, (i) this number will be increased to reflect the aggregate authorization from these agenda items, and (ii) the proposed limitations to Article 5 of the Articles of Association on the use of capital authorized under Agenda Item 14B would also be incorporated into Article 5, resulting in a general authorization to issue 159,449,067 shares as described in Agenda Item 5 and a limited authorization to issue 30,000,000 shares as described in Agenda Item 14B. - (2) If both Agenda Items 5 and 14B are approved, the order of this section will be revised to incorporate the provisions in Annex B, accordingly.